renovatebot/docker-buildpack/README.md

 This repository is the source for the Docker Hub image `renovate/buildpack`.
 Commits to `main` branch are automatically built and published.

-## Notice: Do not use the laguage docker tags
+## Notice: Do not use the language docker tags

 Do not use the language docker tags, they are deprecated and won't be updated soon.